Found in 13 Collections and/or Records:

 Roderick Kiracofe, Quilt Papers contains correspondence, quilt exhibition postcards and catalogs, magazine articles featuring Kiracofe, American quilt history research and notes, royalties and contracts, manuscript drafts, and photographs of quilts and images related to Kiracofe’s publications, The American Quilt and Cloth and Comfort, and other works.

-The most significant portion of the materials are patterns, articles on quilts as well as textiles and miscellaneous research materials.
+The most significant portion of the materials are patterns, articles on quilts, as well as textiles and various research materials.

 The collection of 35 mm slides of quilts was compiled by Barrington over the course of her quilt research.